atanasgalchov/AgileDotNetHtml/README.md

 ## Introduction

 I believe that HtmlAgilityPack is a great library for working whit HTML in C#, but here is a good alternative.
 Agile Dot Net Html is a library that gives features as parsing and building HTML.
 Agile Dot Net Html allow you convert HTML to C# objects represent this HTML and Build these object to HTML string again.
 There is a rich set of C# object which represent HTML elements and their attributes by w3 school HTML 5 standard.
-The idea of this project is to give you a good alternative on HtmlAgilityPack and allow you fast and easy create/ edit composite HTML structures.
+The idea of this project is to give you a good alternative on HtmlAgilityPack and allow you fast and easy create and edit composite HTML structures.

 ## Getting Started